stoqey/serverless-couchbase/README.md

 - Assume AWS endorsed best practices from [here](https://github.com/aws-samples/aws-appsync-rds-aurora-sample/blob/master/src/lamdaresolver/index.js)

 ## How to use this module
-Serverless Couchbase wraps the **[couchbase](https://github.com/mysqljs/couchbase)** module, so this module supports pretty much everything that the `couchbase` module does.
-It uses all the same [connection options](https://github.com/mysqljs/couchbase#connection-options), provides a `query()` method that accepts the same arguments when [performing queries](https://github.com/mysqljs/couchbase#performing-queries) (except the callback), and passes back the query results exactly as the `couchbase` module returns them.
+Serverless Couchbase wraps the **[sofa](https://github.com/stoqey/sofa)** module, so this module supports pretty much everything that the `couchbase` module does.
+It uses all the same connection options, provides a `query()` method that accepts the same arguments when [performing queries](https://github.com/stoqey/sofa#queries) (except the callback), and passes back the query results exactly as the `couchbase` module returns them.
 There are a few things that don't make sense in serverless environments, like streaming rows, so there is no support for that yet.

 To use Serverless Couchbase, require it **OUTSIDE** your main function handler.
 This will allow for connection reuse between executions.
 The module must be initialized before its methods are available.
 [Configuration options](#configuration-options) must be passed in during initialization.